-- (h)(b) Third Party Technical Review.
-Upon determination that the application is complete, the The City may require that the application materials, including requests for exceptions based on operational conflicts be submitted to a technical a third-party consultant to participate on behalf of the City in pre-application meetings, to review any submittals or applications to the City, and to advise on other processes deemed by the City to be appropriate and necessary to complete the review.
-Reasonable costs associated with such review reviews, including third-party consultant fees, shall be paid by the Operator. - () Extraction Agreement Required.
-Every Operator shall enter into an Extraction Agreement ("EA") with the City prior to the issuance of an Oil and Gas Permit - (7)(4) .
+- (b) Third Party Technical Review.
+The City may require a third-party consultant to participate on behalf of the City in pre-application meetings, to review any submittals or applications to the City, and to advise on other processes deemed by the City to be appropriate and necessary.
+Reasonable costs associated with such reviews, including third-party consultant fees, shall be paid by the Operator. - (4) Extraction Agreement Required.
+Every Operator shall enter into an Extraction Agreement ("EA") with the City prior to the issuance of an Oil and Gas Permit.
 General Standards.
-All Operators and their agents, employees, licensees, and contractors shall: - (a) Comply with all local, state, and federal laws and regulations; - (b) Comply with FAA Regulations relative to building height and locations; and - (c) Enter into and complyComply with anthe Extraction Agreement that is acceptable to executed with the City.
+All Operators and their agents, employees, licensees, and contractors shall: - (a) Comply with all local, state, and federal laws and regulations; - (b) Comply with FAA Regulations relative to building height and locations; and

+(c) Comply with the Extraction Agreement executed with the City.

-(8)(5) Site Development.
+(5) Site Development.